ralisv/Notes-from-Statistics-I-MB151/README.md

 $$

 This must hold true, otherwise it would mean that the probability of anything occuring at all is lower than 100%.

-Probability distribution functions can describe continuous variables or discrete variables.